 L’Arche became an international federation as the second generation of L’Arche leaders began to emerge.
 L’Arche grew into a truly global movement that continues its mission to this day.

-After ten years in the United States, nine L’Arche communities had opened.
-The first communities were in Cleveland, OH; Clinton, IA; Erie, PA; Mobile, AL; Seattle, WA; Lynchburg, VA; Spokane, WA; Syracuse, NY; and Tacoma, WA.
+After 10 years in the United States, a total of 10 L’Arche communities had opened.
+The first communities were in Cleveland, OH; Clinton, IA; Erie, PA; Mobile, AL; Seattle, WA; Lynchburg, VA; Spokane, WA; Syracuse, NY; Boston, MA; and Tacoma, WA.

 L’Arche USA was founded to help support existing communities in the United States and to help guide groups that are interested in founding new L’Arche communities.